Baška, Croatia

-Baška ([bâʃka]) is a village and a municipality located on the south east of the island of Krk, in Primorje-Gorski Kotar County, Croatia.
-According to the 2011 census, the municipality has a population of 1,674, with 981 in Baška itself.
+Baška ([bâʃka]) is a village and a municipality located on the southeast of the island of Krk, in Primorje-Gorski Kotar County, Croatia.
+According to the 2011 census, the municipality has a population of 1,656, with 899 in Baška itself.

-This cultural and historical center with its old stone houses and narrow streets, has been a tourist destination since the 19th century, and has developed into a popular resort.
-It is known for its inscribed stone monument from 1100, for its many surrounding beaches, and its long tradition in tourism.
+This cultural and historical center with its old stone houses and narrow streets, has been a tourist destination since the 19th century and has developed into a popular resort.
+It is known for its inscribed stone monument from 1100, its many surrounding beaches, and its long tradition in tourism.

 Baška has a rich cultural and historical heritage.
-Highlights are the early Christian archeological site from the 5th century, the renowned Baška tablet from the year 1100 found in the Church of St. Lucy in the nearby Jurandvor, the remains of a Roman settlement, as well as many historical churches and chapels.
+Highlights are the early Christian archeological site from the 5th century, the renowned Baška tablet from the year 1100 found in the Church of St. Lucy in the nearby Jurandvor, the remains of a Roman settlement, as well as many historic churches and chapels.
 The local museum in Baška houses an ethnographic collection.